 Based on your experiences abroad, what are some of the benefits of spending a semester abroad?
 How has studying abroad contributed to your personal, academic, and professional development?

-Some benefits of spending a semester aboard is that we get to immerse yourself in a foreign culture that we might not be familiar with and learn a language in that country.
+Some benefits of spending a semester abroad is that we get to immerse yourself in a foreign culture that we might not be familiar with and learn a language in that country.
 We get the opportunity to learn about the politics, school system, business, arts, and everyday life while in that country.
-We learn it in class and when we step outside of the classroom we are able to see and use what we learned.
-We get to see how the world operates from that countries point of view.
+We learn it in class and when we step outside of the classroom, we are able to see and use what we learned.
+We get to see how the world operates in that country, from eyes of that country.
 Studying abroad helped me grow as a individual in ways that I am still figuring out till this day.
 I see the unhealthiness in our food here in America and I am trying to change that for myself and my parents at home.
 I see that there our many opportunities out there that I never knew existed before studying abroad.
 During my stay in Japan I had the opportunity to volunteer at a daycare and play with the kids and be treated like a employee.
-I found that to be very rewarding because I got to experience what it is like to work in a different country.
-The differences in work ethics and work communication.
+I found that to be very rewarding because I got to experience what it is like to work in a different country and the differences in work ethics and work communication.

 What advice can you offer for CSB/SJU students who are considering or planning to study abroad?